 - Purell bottles and tissues will be available throughout the office for patient use

 - Credit card payments will be contact-free; we have also incorporated an online payment method to the Home Page of our website

 - Colony Square has added a new HVAC system to help clean the air in the office building

-- In-office air purifiers will be added
+- In-office air purifiers have been added

 Our Dental Team:

 - Personal Protective Equipment (PPE) will be worn for both your and our team’s safety.
-Dependent upon the nature of the appointment, this could include: caps, gowns, shoe coverings, face masks & face shields and gloves
+Dependent upon the nature of the appointment, this could include: caps, gowns, shoe coverings, face masks & face shields, and gloves.

 The best defense against any disease is information.
 The more you know, the better equipped you are to make wise decisions about your health care.
 The more you know about our daily procedures and policies, the more comfortable you will feel.
 If you have any questions, please feel free to reach out to us.
 While we don’t have ‘all the answers’, we are available to share the latest information we have to keep you updated.